Taxation International

 Tax Treaty Case Law Around the Globe

-• Jurisdiction: Australia, Austria, Belgium, Brazil, Canada, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, India, International, Italy, Kazachstan, Netherlands, New Zealand, Poland, Portugal, Romania, Russia, South Africa, Spain, Sweden, Switzerland, Turkey, U.K., U.S. ?
-Disclaimer:
+Australia, Austria, Belgium, Brazil, Canada, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, India, International, Italy, Kazachstan, Netherlands, New Zealand, Poland, Portugal, Romania, Russia, South Africa, Spain, Sweden, Switzerland, Turkey, U.K., U.S. ?
+Countri(es) for reference only

 Although tax treaties may look similar because they are usually based on model tax conventions, clear differences in interpretation and application become evident in the diversity of court decisions on tax treaty issues worldwide.